blorente/naylang-documentation/src/ast.md

 #### Field Declarations

 Field declarations represent the intent of mapping an identifier to a value in the current scope.
-Depending on the desired mutablity of the expression, these declarations will be represented with either `ConstantDeclarations` or `VariableDeclarations`.
-These two nodes only differ in their evaluation, and their internal representation is identical.
+Depending on the desired mutability of the expression, these declarations will be represented with either `ConstantDeclarations` or `VariableDeclarations`.
+These two nodes only differ in their evaluation, and their internal representations are identical.
 They both need an identifier to create the desired field, and optionally an initial value to give to that field.
 In the case of `ConstantDeclaration`s, the initial value is not optional.

 ```c++
 class VariableDeclaration : public Declaration {